danzin/petsitter/README.md

 ## 📌 Note
 This app is not production-ready.
 Many features are still under development, and some functionalities might not work as intended yet.
-It's like

 ## Running the app